npwoods/bletchmame/README.md

 		- Media auditing will now proceed even when visible items have been audited
 		- Changing ROMs and Samples paths will only force reaudits of items that use the relevant media
 		- Fixed some bugs that could cause audit icons to not be properly painted
+	- Hash paths will now default to 'hash' in the MAME directory
 	- Various improvements to the CI/CD pipeline [Davide Cavalca]

 - 2.9 (2021-Oct-23)